-- (f) Except as otherwise provided by a rule or provided specifically in Section D, all monitoring as required in Section D shall be performed when the emission unit is operating, except for time necessary to perform quality assurance and maintenance activities. - C.16 Actions Related to Noncompliance Demonstrated by a Stack Test [326 IAC 2-7-5][326 IAC 2-7-6] - (a) When the results of a stack test performed in conformance with Section C Performance Testing, of this permit exceed the level specified in any condition of this permit, the Permittee shall take appropriate response actions.
-The Permittee shall submit a description of these response actions to IDEM, OAQ, within thirty (30) days of receipt of the test results.
-The Permittee shall take appropriate action to minimize excess emissions from the affected facility while the response actions are being implemented. - (b) A retest to demonstrate compliance shall be performed within one hundred twenty (120) days of receipt of the original test results.
-Should the Permittee demonstrate to IDEM, OAQ that retesting in one hundred twenty (120) days is not practicable, IDEM, OAQ may extend the retesting deadline. - (c) IDEM, OAQ reserves the authority to take any actions allowed under law in response to noncompliant stack tests.
+- (3) any necessary follow-up actions to return operation to normal or usual manner of operation. - (c) A determination of whether the Permittee has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include, but is not limited to, the following: - (1) monitoring results; - (2) review of operation and maintenance procedures and records; and/or - (3) inspection of the control device, associated capture system, and the process. - (d) Failure to take reasonable response steps shall be considered a deviation from the permit. - (e) The Permittee shall record the reasonable response steps taken. - C.15 Actions Related to Noncompliance Demonstrated by a Stack Test [326 IAC 2-7-5][326 IAC 2-7-6] - (a) When the results of a stack test performed in conformance with Section C Performance Testing, of this permit exceed the level specified in any condition of this permit, the Permittee shall submit a description of its response actions to IDEM, OAQ, no later than seventy-five (75) days after the date of the test. - (b) A retest to demonstrate compliance shall be performed no later than one hundred eighty (180) days after the date of the test.
+Should the Permittee demonstrate to IDEM, OAQ that retesting in one hundred eighty (180) days is not practicable, IDEM, OAQ may extend the retesting deadline - (c) IDEM, OAQ reserves the authority to take any actions allowed under law in response to noncompliant stack tests.

-The response action documents submitted pursuant to this condition do require the certification by the "responsible official" as defined by 326 IAC 2-7-1(35).
+The response action documents submitted pursuant to this condition do require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).